Marquette uses big 2nd half to drop Purdue at home 65-55

-MILWAUKEE (AP) — Koby McEwen scored a game-high 23 points and the Marquette Golden Eagles used a big second half to rally to a 65-55 win over the Purdue Boilermakers on Wednesday as part of the annual Gavitt Games between the Big Ten and Big East.
+Koby McEwen scored a game-high 23 points and the Marquette Golden Eagles rallied from a 13-point halftime deficit to defeat the Purdue Boilermakers 65-55 as part of the annual Gavitt Tipoff Games between the Big Ten and Big East.

 Markus Howard added 18 points for Marquette (2-0), which outscored Purdue 40-17 in the second half to capture its first-ever victory against the Boilermakers.
 The Golden Eagles were 0-9 all-time against Purdue entering the night.

+“It’s great because this year’s team beat a hell of a program,” Marquette coach Steve Wojciechowski said.
+“We’re not concerned about a year ago or two years ago or three years ago.
+That has nothing to do with this group.”

-Matt Hearms had 14 points to lead the Boilermakers (1-2) who dropped their second straight game after a season-opening victory against Green Bay.
+Matt Haarms had 14 points to lead the Boilermakers (1-2) who dropped their second straight game after a season-opening victory against Green Bay.

+“It’s unacceptable,” said Haarms, who also had eight rebounds.
+“We gotta get it better.
+That’s all it is.”

 BIG PICTURE